fandres51/fandres51/README.md

-Hi there, I love tech.
+Hi there, I love tech

 \> My current stack (and learning): Flutter 📱, NextJS 💻, Firebase 🔥.
 \> Also like and use: Design Thinking 🤝, Figma ✏️, this site (Github 🐈‍⬛).